Snimm/Heatmap-Generation/README.md

 - Warmer colors represent higher temperatures, while cooler colors represent lower temperatures.

 4.3 **Review Data Description:**
-- Observe the data description printed in the console to gain insight.
+- Observe the data description printed in the console to gain insights into the thermal patterns present in the data.

 *Step 5: Save Heatmap*